 | MONOUNSATURATED FATS

 || POLYUNSATURATED FATS

-We also find that full fat dairy products which are saturated fats, go a long way to helping a good gestational diabetes diet and this will be controversial to most people as for many years saturated fats have been the bad fat that should be avoided.
+Taking things one step further, we also find that full fat dairy products and animal fats which are saturated fats, go a long way to helping a good gestational diabetes diet and this will be controversial to most people as for many years saturated fats have been the bad fat that should be avoided.
 However, recent research has challenged that saturated fats now may be no worse than other 'healthy' fats.

 Here's an extract from the British Heart Foundation's Senior Dietitian's article on the research around saturated fats:

 ...saturated fat came back to the top of the news agenda because research we’d helped to fund suggested there isn't enough evidence to support current guidelines on which types of fat to eat.
 While the latest study didn't show saturated fat is associated with cardiovascular disease, it also didn't show that eating more of it is better for your heart health.